azgs-geomapmaker/geomapmaker/README.md

 Symbol text REFERENCES DescriptionOfMapUnits(AreaFillRGB) -- redundant with DMU, but required by spec Notes text
-DataSourceID text REFERENCES DataSources(DataSources_ID) NOT NULL
+DataSourceID text REFERENCES DataSources(DataSources_ID) NOT NULL geom geometry -- Polygon only (multi-polygon not allowed), other checks constraints may be appropriate, see special considerations
 ````

 #### Contacts And Faults